cowprotocol/cowswap/apps/cowswap-frontend/src/pages/TermsAndConditions/TermsAndConditions.md

 - you are using the Interface at your own risk;

-- the risks of using the Interface are substantial and include, but are not limited to, the ones set out in the APPENDIX, which is hereby expressly incorporated into these Terms, and you are willing to accept the risk of loss associated therewith.
+- the risks of using the Interface are substantial and include, but are not limited to, the ones set out in the APPENDIX, which is hereby expressly incorporated into these Terms, and you are willing to accept the risk of loss associated therewith;

 ## Limitation of Liability